St. Michael's Cathedral (Sitka, Alaska): History

 A chapel was built by an employee of Alexander Baranov, the chief manager of the Russian-American Company, in time to receive icons salvaged from the 1813 wreck of the Neva.
-In 1808 Baranov had shifted his headquarters of operation in North America from Kodiak to New Archangel (Novo-Arkhangel'sk) in Southeast Alaska, as it had better fortifications.
+In 1808 Baranov had shifted his headquarters of operation in North America from Kodiak to New Archangel (Novo-Arkhangelsk) in Southeast Alaska, as it had better fortifications.
 Despite his previous inattention to the church in Kodiak, in his new base of operations he requested a priest and "the finest of church furnishings."
 In 1816, Fr.
 Aleksei Sokolov was the first priest to arrive in Sitka from Russia.
 He brought the festival icon of St. Michael and the silver-plated icon.
 The older, now dilapidated, church was replaced by a new building in 1834, also dedicated to St. Michael.

 The cathedral was founded and designed by Fr.
 Innocent Veniaminov, a Siberian-born priest who had worked at Unalaska, Alaska for ten years, where he had designed a two-domed church and also established a school.
 He designed the cathedral in the Russian ecclesiastical architectural style, for which it has been noted as one of the finest examples of its kind in North America.
 The foundation stone was laid in 1844, and the cathedral was completed on the 20th of November 1848.
 The Russian-American Company funded the project.
 The bells were forged in Alaska, and the clock fixed in the bell tower was made by Innocent.
 In 1867, Alaska was sold to the United States; Army Major General Jefferson C. Davis arrived in Sitka with several hundred soldiers who pillaged the cathedral, as well as local businesses and residences.

 A Temperance Society and Brotherhood formed within the cathedral was instrumental in maintaining the building during the lean years after the Alaska Purchase.
 In 1909, the society made a scale-model replica of the cathedral and exhibited it at the Smithsonian exposition in San Francisco.
 During Russian rule in Alaska, patronage from Russian aristocracy brought in significant artistic treasures, which were mostly retrieved from the fire of January 1966 and are now on display in the new cathedral.
 A notable gift was the icon of Our Lady of Kazan, also called the Sitka Madonna, from the workers of the Russian-American Company.
 In 1962, the National Park Service inscribed St. Michael Cathedral as a National Historic Landmark.